 Setup

-Since I'm using an M1 Mac, I installed QMK using brew install qmk/qmk/qmk
+For me on an M1 Mac, brew install qmk/qmk/qmk

-This is an important file, but it's unclear what settings are required.
-Although similar settings can be written in config.h
+This is an important file, but it's also an area where it's unclear what to set.
+Similar settings can be written as macros in config.h

-specification is almost the same as for matrix keyboards.
+specification is almost the same as in the matrix case.

 {